 James Van Der Zee - Portrait, Harlem (1934)

 Irving Penn - Duke Ellington, New York (1948)

 Dora Maar wasn't just a 'muse' (thank goodness) but an artist in her own right.
 She was as happy to objectify the male figure as Picasso was hers.
 You only need look at her eroticised rendering of Alberto Spaolini.
 George Platt Lynes made the most of Art Deco flourishes in his homoerotic fashion photography while the Viennese Rudolf Koppitz and Czech Drtrikol were more content artfully rendering naked female bodies.
 Yet Edward Steichen's lace clad Gloria Swanson is the sexiest of them all.
 The Sunset Boulevard star manages to look demure, alluring, and a bit terrifying at the same time.

 Dora Maar - The Dancer Alberto Spaolini (1935)

 Frantisek Drtikol - Untitled (Nude with Wave Construction) (1925)

 George Platt Lymes - A Forgotten Model (1937)

 Edward Steichen - Gloria Swanson, New York (1924)

 Portraiture and experimentation were far from separate areas of practice.
 Photographers were harnessing techniques that may have previously been considered 'mistakes'.
 Distortion and scratching for example.
 Curved lenses were used.
 Patterned glass too.
-Some went as far to melt the negative to achieve their desired effect.
+Some went as far as to melt the negative to achieve their desired effect.